 Digital brands notably Google, Net-A-Porter, Apple, Facebook, Linkedin and Airbnb are some of the large brands combining print with their digital marketing.

-And whilst the above have been busy telling brands that the best way to reach consumers is through digital communications, they have learn’t that they too cannot do without print advertising to connect with audiences.
+The tech companies insist that the best way for brands to reach consumers is via digital communications, they too have seen the benefits of print advertising to connect with audiences.

-Google, in 2013 spent £5m on outdoor advertising and £3.5m on press ads, likewise LinkedIn created a direct mail pack in 2014 to announce it had reached 15 million UK subscribers and to promote the launch of its student hub after it emerged that students were one of its fastest growing groups.
+Google, in 2013 spent £5m on outdoor advertising and £3.5m on press ads, likewise LinkedIn created a direct mail pack in 2014 to announce it had reached 15 million UK subscribers and to promote the launch of its student hub after it emerged that students were one of its fastest-growing cohorts.

-Leading magazine brands are writing their exclusives in print and then delivering snippets of information via social media.
-Vogue magazine has an estimated viewing time online of 9.02 minutes but with an average 50 minute per issue readership.
+Leading magazine brands are writing their exclusives in print and delivering snippets of information via social media.
+Vogue magazine has an estimated viewing time online of 9.02 minutes with an average of fifty minutes per issue readership.

-Microsoft concluded from research that the changing nature of attention has now decreased from 10 to 8 seconds on a mobile device translated that means if the advert is irrelevant or doesn’t hit the spot then the reader is off.
+Microsoft concluded from research that the changing nature of attention has now decreased from 10 to 8 seconds on a mobile device.
+This means if the advert is irrelevant or doesn’t hit the spot then the reader leaves.